We’re all hoping for a better, more travel-focused 2021. The Airbnb trends are in, and it’s looking good for the hospitality industry!

 Generally speaking, experts agree that Airbnb listings in 2021 are going to see mostly domestic travelers, even in historically “touristy” areas frequented by international visitors.
 Those located in the general vicinity of luxury train travel routes may see an increase in bookings as a result of greater volumes opting to travel by train.
 This is certainly one of the more unique Airbnb trends for 2021, but at least we’ve got the inside scoop!

 Airbnb Trends: Eco & Wellness Retreats

-Hosts that also offer nature-focussed experiences and proximity to outdoor attractions and activities will see an increase in popularity as people turn to more exclusive, secluded holiday destinations.
-Airbnb users have also responded more favourably to eco-friendly properties, as eco-consciousness continues to grow in importance.
+Hosts that also offer nature-focused experiences and proximity to outdoor attractions and activities will see an increase in popularity as people turn to more exclusive, secluded holiday destinations.
+Airbnb users have also responded more favorably to eco-friendly properties, as eco-consciousness continues to grow in importance.

 This gives rise to the next major travel trend for 2021…